 Also see locations.

-contact information: web only: in the copy use job titles instead of a person’s name.
+contact information: WEB ONLY: In the copy use job titles instead of a person’s name.
 Don’t put contact information in the web page copy.
-Contact information will be in the right column of the web page.
+Contact information will be in the either the left or right column of the web page.
 Also see addresses, department, email, office, phone numbers, times, titles.

-dashes (–): web only: when using an en dash (–) or em dash (—) do not use a space before or after the dash.
+dashes (–): WEB ONLY: When using an en dash (–) or em dash (—) do not use a space before or after the dash.
 1:00–2:00pm.
-You are the friend—the only friend—who offered to help me.
+My neighbor Joe—he lives in the grey house down the street—and I are training for a 5K together.
 Also see times, special characters, ThePunctuationGuide.com Hyphen and Dashes.

-dates: avoid abbreviations in sentences.
+dates: Avoid abbreviations in sentences.
 If a date is in the middle of the sentence, use a comma after the year.
-The event was Tuesday, February 22, 2010, at the Brock Student Center.
+The event was Tuesday, February 22, 2017, at the Brock Student Center.
 Do not use ordinals such as “st”, “rd”, "th", and "nd" with dates.
 The event was held on September 4.
 Do not use a comma between the month and year alone.
-Please return your application by the February 2010 deadline.
+Please return your application by the February 2017 deadline.

-Dean's List: capitalize Dean’s List.
-Mary Pat is on the Dean’s List.
+Dean's List: Capitalize Dean’s List.
+Joe is on the Dean’s List.

-department: use with academic departments.
+department: Use with academic departments.
 Do not capitalize department unless it is a part of the official name.
 The Health department is located in Grundy Hall.
 Programs in the department of Agriculture and Natural Resources include: Agricultural Business Management, Animal Science, Horticulture Science, and Natural Resources Management.
-For department names, see Programs / Majors.
+For department names, see Programs / Majors and click on the Filter by: dropdown.
 Also see office.

 doctorate: Dr. Linda Allen or Linda Allen, Ph.D., not Dr. Linda Allen, Ph.D.
 Also see titles.